top of page

 Participating in a Discover Local Diving experience is recommended

-• When the divers are in an area/environment in which they have no previous experience.
+• When the divers are in an area/environment where they have no previous experience.

 • Are a certified diver (regardless of level of certification)

-• Includes entry and exit techniques (i.e., boat or surf)
+• Entry and exit techniques (i.e., boat or surf)

 • Marine life